-The Parkers Arms in Lancashire was last year’s Highest Climber, shooting up a whopping 35 places from 48th to 13th – no small feat.
-This year the gastropub has risen a further five places.
+The Parkers Arms in Lancashire was 2017’s Highest Climber, shooting up a whopping 35 places from 48th to 13th then 7th and now 4th – no small feat.

 The pub’s isolated location works in its favour, commanding stunning views out of rolling hills whether you visit in summer or winter.

-Stosie and Kathy took on the Parkers Arms in 2007 and have amassed an equally adoring local and national following, with gourmands travelling on occasion the length and breadth of the country to sample Madi’s cooking.
+Madi and Smith took on the Parkers Arms in 2007 and have amassed an equally adoring local and national following, with gourmands travelling on occasion the length and breadth of the country to sample Madi’s cooking.

-Menu highlights include pheasant escalope in sourdough and Kirkham’s crumb with cranberry relish; Newton venison with local bramble and unpasteurised cheese; and Lancashire hogget hotpot with damson pickled red cabbage.
+Menu highlights have included pheasant escalope in sourdough and Kirkham’s crumb with cranberry relish; Newton venison with local bramble and unpasteurised cheese; and Lancashire hogget hotpot with damson pickled red cabbage.

-There are also a variety of pub classics available including top quality steaks; fish and chips; and of course, Stosie’s famous pies.
+There are also a variety of pub classics available including top quality steaks; fish and chips; and of course, Madi’s famous pies.